Read the incredible story behind lot 51 in our Passion for Fashion sale on 8th December...

 Queen Ranavalona III on exile in Réunion Princess Razafinandriamanitra Prince Rakotomena

-Two days after arriving at Réunion, Razafinandriamanitra gave birth to a daughter, but the labour and journey had been too much for her and she died 5 days later.
-The infant Marie Louise was duly adopted by Queen Ranavalona and eventually was made her heir as she had no children of her own.
+Two days after arriving at Réunion, Razafinandriamanitra gave birth to a daughter, but the labour and journey had been too much for her and she died.
+The infant Marie-Louise was duly adopted by Queen Ranavalona and was made her heir as she had no children of her own.

-The Queen was supported as always by her influential Aunt - Ramisindrazana, who had acted as her political advisor during her reign and had been something of a thorn in the side of the French authorities.
-She was blamed for organizing and inciting Madagascan rebellions against the French colonialists, and although many of her male conspirators were executed, they balked at killing a woman, so she was packed off to Réunion with the Queen instead.
+The Queen was supported as always by her influential Aunt - Ramasindrazana, who had acted as her political advisor during her reign and had been something of a thorn in the side of the French authorities.
+She was blamed for helping to incite rebellions against the French colonialists, and although many of her male conspirators and relations were executed, they balked at killing a woman, so she was packed off to Réunion with the Queen instead.

-Ranavalona’s much older husband, Prime Minister Rainilaiarivony, died within the first year on Réunion.
-In Madagascar, it had been the tradition that the Queen married the Prime Minister.
+Ranavalona’s husband (and old enough to be her father) was Prime Minister Rainilaiarivony.
+He had been sent into exile a year earlier to Algiers but died within a few months there, leaving Ranavalona even more defenceless.
+It had been the tradition that the Queen married the Prime Minister.
 Indeed, he had been married to the two previous Queens and it was rumoured that he had poisoned Ranavalona's first husband (making her a widow at just 22), when it seemed likely she would accede to the throne after the death of her aunt Queen Ranavalona II.
 However, this group of strong women managed perfectly well without him!

 The French authorities, nervous of new uprisings in Madagascar, decided to put more distance between the Queen and her people.
-In 1899, the Queen and her entourage were peremptorily ordered to board a ship bound for France.
-The Queen was pleased as she hoped to be exiled in Paris (she liked to order clothes from French couture houses), but upon docking in Marseilles she learned that their final destination was to be Algeria.
+So, in 1899, the Queen and her entourage were peremptorily ordered to board a ship bound for France.
+Ranavalona was initially pleased, as she hoped to be exiled in Paris (she liked to order clothes from French couture houses), but upon docking in Marseilles she learned that their final destination was to be Algeria.
 She burst into tears and declared, 'Who is certain of tomorrow?
 Only yesterday I was a queen; today I am simply an unhappy, broken-hearted woman.'

-Queen Ranavalona was featured in song (left) and even on chocolate bar wrappers (right)
+Queen Ranavalona was featured in song (left) and even on biscuit wrappers (right)

 However, Algeria wasn't too bad - it had a sophisticated and thriving social life and the Queen soon became something of a cause célèbre.
 The archive includes musical programmes dedicated to her.